 Spearheading this project gave me invaluable experience in working under a healthcare context, where there are unique nuances and considerations when working with sensitive populations.

+There is a great importance of community-participation in designing with and for sensitive populations.
 A community-led and centered design process aims to help researchers like myself gain ground in learning and understanding to unpack users' needs, values, and motivations.
 Continuous conversations with community members helped us build a more effective strategy for the campaign, centering empowerment and encouragement and design with care.